crueber/restful-api/README.md

     rest.resource('posts', { read: 'show' }) // uses the 'show' function on the Controller, instead of the 'read' function.

+Any name that you registered can be added to the options object, plus '_resource', and given a value that you prefer.
+For example...

+    rest.resource('posts', 'comments', {posts_resource: 'articles', comments_resource: 'blathers'})

+Thus setting up your routing to `/articles/:article_id/blathers` instead of `/posts/:post_id/comments`.

 ### Step 5: Start building your controllers in this fashion!

 These are the properties and callbacks that a controller may have on it.
 All callbacks are the last arg of the function signature,